biodiverse/spAbundance/README.md

 | `simMsDS()`            | Simulate multi-species distance sampling data                           |

-All model fitting functions allow for Poisson and negative binomial distributions for the abundance portion of the model (with the exception of `svcAbund()`, which is currently only for Gaussian outcomes).
+All model fitting functions allow for Poisson and negative binomial distributions for the abundance portion of the model.
 All GLM(M)s also allow for Gaussian models.

 ## Citing `spAbundance`